Devil's Due (film): Plot

-Zach McCall and his fiancé, Samantha, decide to document their life together since Sam was orphaned as an infant, raised in foster care, and does not know much about her history or roots.
-After their wedding, they go to the Dominican Republic for their honeymoon.
-During Carnival, the couple meet a palm reader (DeMaris Gordon), who declares Sam was "born from death" and repeats to Sam that "they have been waiting" for her.
-Sam and Zach become disturbed, and a strange man watches them as they leave.
+Zach McCall and his fiancé, Sam, decide to begin a video diary the night before their wedding so that their future child will have a record of their family history.
+After their wedding, they travel to the Dominican Republic for their honeymoon.
+After attending Carnival, they stop to speak to a palm reader who tells Sam she was "born from death" and that "they have been waiting for her."
+Sam and Zach become frightened and leave.

-They get lost on the way home, and a cab driver (Roger Payano) offers to take them to a local club.
-There are numerous strange symbols marking the area on their way there.
-At the club, the same man from the fortune teller's watches them and speaks with the cab driver.
-Unaware they are being trapped, the couple is drugged and taken to an underground chamber beneath the nightclub, where a ritual is performed, and an unseen force fills the room.
+They find themselves lost on an unknown street and cannot return to their hotel.
+They eventually find a taxi driver (Roger Payano), who offers to take them to a nightclub.
+They reluctantly accept his offer and, after taking various shots in the club, fall unconscious.
+Sam is seemingly brought to an underground chamber, where she is subjected to a satanic ritual and engulfed by an unseen force.

-The next morning, Zach and Sam wake in their hotel with no memory of the previous night.

-A few weeks after returning home, Sam discovers she is pregnant despite taking her brith control regularly.
+Zach and Sam awaken in their hotel the following day without remembering the previous night.
+A couple of weeks after the honeymoon, Sam discovers she is pregnant despite claiming to have taken birth control pills "religiously" ever since the wedding.
 Though shocked, Zach and Samantha are overjoyed and tell their family and friends the news.

-The couple later attend their first ultrasound scan, where the doctor says that the baby looks healthy and Sam is due by the end of March.
+The couple later attends their first ultrasound scan, during which the doctor says that the baby looks healthy and that Sam is due by the end of March.
 At that moment, the ultrasound screen goes static but recovers after a moment.

-Throughout the course of her pregnancy, Sam begins to experience nosebleeds, stomach bruising, cravings for raw meat (despite being a vegetarian), superhuman strength, telekinetic abilities and unexplained feelings of rage whenever she or the baby appear to be threatened.
-Also, Zach and Sam continuously see strange people watching them from afar.
-Sam becomes convinced something is seriously wrong with the baby and that they are being watched.
-After a second visit to doctor, a new doctor (Robert Aberdeen) appears and performs an amnio after Sam appears nauseous.
-He has no answer as to the whereabouts of their original doctor, and the couple is suspicious.
+Throughout her pregnancy, Sam begins to experience a series of abnormal symptoms: nosebleeds, stomach bruising, cravings for raw meat (despite being a vegetarian), superhuman strength, telekinetic abilities, and violent acts of rage whenever she or the baby appear to be threatened.
+Also, Zach and Sam keep seeing strange people watching their house from afar.
+Sam becomes convinced that something is seriously wrong with the baby and that they are being watched.

-Before the couple return home, a group of masked men set up hidden cameras inside their home to monitor her progress and make sure she does not hurt the baby.
+After a second visit to the doctor, a new doctor (Robert Aberdeen) appears and performs an amniocentesis after Sam appears nauseous.
+He has no answer as to the whereabouts of their original doctor.
+Zach reveals Sam's parents were killed in a car accident when she was in utero, and she was removed via caesarean.
+Before the couple returns home, masked men set up hidden cameras to monitor her progress and make sure she does not hurt the baby.